General FAQs

 - Protection in the event the hotel has oversold guest rooms.

-SNA is committed to enabling access to all meeting activities, including dietary restrictions, to the extent reasonably possible and as required by law.
-To discuss or notify SNA about your access needs, please email meetings@schoolnutrition.org no later than June 20, 2025.
+SNA is committed to enabling access to all meeting activities, including those with dietary restrictions, to the extent reasonably possible and as required by law.
+To discuss or notify SNA about your accessibility needs, please email meetings@schoolnutrition.org no later than June 20, 2025.

-If you need of a scooter, wheelchair, or other mobility devices while onsite, we recommend you secure one ahead of time by reaching out to the following provider:
+If you need a scooter, wheelchair, or other mobility devices while on-site, we recommend you secure one ahead of time by reaching out to the following provider:

 For Nursing Mothers, the Center has two dedicated locations:

-The Center will have some of their concession areas open during ANC, and there are also plenty of options right around the Center and along the Riverwalk.
+The Center will have some of their concession areas open during ANC, and there are also plenty of options right around the Center.

 Literature displays are confined to booths in the Exhibit Hall.
 If you are not an exhibitor, you are not permitted to distribute any literature to our attendees.
 It will be confiscated if we see it in an unauthorized location.